CDRT/docs/cv/commercial_vantage.md

 9. Save the registry file to your PC
 10. On the PCs where you are deploying Commercial Vantage, import this registry file.
 This can be done before, during, or after the deployment of Commercial Vantage.

-# Chapter 4.
-Features and Sample Configurations
+# Features and Sample Configurations

 1. **Commercial Vantage – show/hide application features**